zenorocha/liferay-learn/docs/dxp/7.x/en/using-search/search-pages-and-widgets/search-results/sorting-search-results.md

 ## Finding Sortable Fields

 To find the fields available for use in the Sort widget, Users with the proper permissions can navigate to *Control Panel* &rarr; *Configuration* &rarr; *Search*.
 From there, open the Field Mappings tab and browse the mappings for each index.
-Scroll to the `properties` section of the mapping and find any `keyword` field, `date` field, or a field with a numeric datatype.
+Scroll to the `properties` section of the mapping and find any `keyword` field, `date` field, or a field with a numeric data type.
 The `type` field is instructive:

     "type" : "keyword"